Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

 Essential Oils (most of them)

 Sometimes you’ll see lavender oil or citrus oil, or bergamot oil (and other types of essential oils) in your favorite products.
 These are generally only on the scene to provide scent and are used in very low concentrations.
-They are almost always non-comedogenic and non-acnegenic, but some people are just sensitive allergy-wise to anything scented, so be sure to patch test.
+They are almost always non-comedogenic and non-acnegenic, but some people are just sensitive allergy-wise to anything scented, so be sure to patch test, especially if you have acne-prone skin

 We utilize lavender oil in our beloved SOFTSKIN Body Lotion for Acne-Prone Skin because it has natural anti-bacterial effects.
 When you see an essential oil in an ingredient deck just think of it as a colorful party guest.
 They’re just there to enhance the product with scent or some other antiseptic benefit.
 (12)